veercd/test/README.md

 ### Changes to a Grant after Approval

 - Accepted grant applications can be amended at any time.
 However, this may need to be reassessed (according to the [levels](#level_slider-levels)).
-- If your deliveries are significantly delayed and we cannot get a hold of you, we will terminate the grant .
+- If your deliveries are significantly delayed and we cannot get a hold of you, We will not give grants .